Menachem Mendel Schneerson: Iran youth immigration

 In 1979, during the Iranian Revolution and Iranian hostage crisis, Schneerson directed arrangements to rescue Jewish youth and teenagers from Iran and bring them to safety in the United States.
-The militant Islamist hostilities towards the United States were seen by Schneerson as behavior that could threaten the country's status as an "untouchable" superpower, and that would cause it to try to appease Arab countries, thus "endanger[ing] the security of Israel."
+The Iranian government's hostility towards the United States was seen by Schneerson as behavior that could threaten the country's status as an "untouchable" superpower, and that would cause it to try to appease Arab countries, thus "endanger[ing] the security of Israel".
 As a result of Schneerson's efforts, several thousand Iranian children were flown from Iran to the safety of New York.

 Noahidism and Jewish outreach

-In 1983 Schneerson launched a global campaign to promote awareness of the Supreme Being and observance of the Noahide Laws among all people, arguing that this was the basis for human rights for all civilization.
+In 1983, Schneerson launched a global campaign to promote awareness of the Supreme Being and observance of the Noahide Laws among all people, arguing that this was the basis for human rights for all civilization.
 Several times each year his addresses were broadcast on national television.
-On these occasions Schneerson would address the public on general communal affairs and issues relating to world peace such as a moment of silence in U.S. public schools, increased government funding for solar energy research, U.S. foreign aid to developing countries and nuclear disarmament.
+On these occasions, Schneerson would address the public on general communal affairs and issues relating to world peace, such as a moment of silence in U.S. public schools, increased government funding for solar energy research, U.S. foreign aid to developing countries, and nuclear disarmament.

 In 1984, Schneerson initiated a campaign for the daily study of Maimonides's Mishneh Torah.
-Each year at the completion of the learning cycle there is Siyum celebration marking the end of the cycle and beginning of the new one.
-These events have been attended by many Jewish leaders.
+Each year after the learning cycle there is Siyum celebration marking the end of the cycle and beginning of the new one.
+Many Jewish leaders have attended these events.

 Sunday office hours for charity

-In 1986, Schneerson began a custom where each Sunday he would stand outside his office, greet people briefly, give them a dollar bill and encourage them to donate to the charity of their choice.
-Explaining his reason for encouraging charitable giving among all people, Schneerson quoted his father-in-law who said that "when two people meet, it should bring benefit to a third."
+In 1986, Schneerson began a custom where, each Sunday, he would stand outside his office, greet people briefly, give them a dollar bill, and encourage them to donate to the charity of their choice.
+Explaining his reason for encouraging charitable giving among all people, Schneerson quoted his father-in-law, who said that "when two people meet, it should bring benefit to a third."
 People in line would often take this opportunity to ask Schneerson for advice or request a blessing.
-Thousands of people attended this event each week, which lasted up to six hours, and is often referred to as "Sunday Dollars."
+Thousands of people attended this event each week, which lasted up to six hours, and is often referred to as "Sunday Dollars".

-Schneerson's wife, Chaya Mushka Schneerson died in 1988.
-During the week of shiva Schneerson wrote a will in which he bequeathed his entire estate to Agudas Chasidei Chabad, the Chabad umbrella organization.
+Schneerson's wife, Chaya Mushka Schneerson, died in 1988.
+During the week of shiva, Schneerson wrote a will in which he bequeathed his entire estate to Agudas Chasidei Chabad, the Chabad umbrella organization.

-During a talk in 1991, Schneerson spoke passionately about Moshiach (the Messiah) and told his followers that he had done all that he could to bring world peace and redemption, but that it was now up to them to continue this task: "I have done my part, from now on you do all that you can."
-A few months later, when a reporter from CNN came to meet him at dollars, he said, "Moshiach is ready to come now, it is only on our part to do something additional in the realm of goodness and kindness."
+During a talk in 1991, Schneerson spoke passionately about Moshiach (the Messiah) and told his followers that he had done all that he could bring world peace and redemption but that it was now up to them to continue this task: "I have done my part, from now on you do all that you can."
+A few months later, when a reporter from CNN came to meet him at Dollars, he said, "Moshiach is ready to come now; it is only on our part to do something additional in the realm of goodness and kindness."